 OPTIONAL: Add pom pom (Color B) and tassels (Color B with Color A accents) if desired.
 Follow package directions, then sew to hat as shown.

 And that's a hat!
-A Snow Drops Hat to be precise, the perfect accompaniment to the Snow Drops Reversible Cowl.
-The hat isn't reversible, but it does show off both patterns to great advantage - and makes a wonderful gift set!
+A Snow Drops Hat, to be precise, the perfect accompaniment to the Snow Drops Reversible Cowl.
+The hat isn't reversible, but it showcases both patterns to great advantage.
+And it makes a wonderful gift set!
 I hope you enjoy both of these free crochet patterns!

 The Fine Print